Uluwatu Temple Travel Guide

 Entrance to the Temple

-There are two entrances to Uluwatu Temple, one from the south and one from the north.
+Uluwatu Temple has two entrances, one from the south and one from the north.
 The entrance doors take the form of stone Bentar gates.
 Standing across from each gate, there are two figures of elephant-headed men.
-The forward-facing part of the gate is festooned with sculpture fancying flowery patterns.
+The forward-facing part of the gate is festooned with sculptures fancying flowery patterns.
 Behind the gate, there are stone steps that lead to the inner court, and along the steps, trees are grown to provide shade.

 View from the other cliff

-A small forest lies at the front and hundreds of monkeys dwell here.
-They are believed to guard the temple against bad influences but in reality and on a note of caution, the monkeys can and will come and grab off your small belongings.
-Therefore, keep your valuables in the pocket at all times.
+A small forest lies at the front, and hundreds of monkeys dwell here.
+They are believed to guard the temple against bad influences, but in reality and on a note of caution, the monkeys can and will come and grab off your small belongings.
+Therefore, keep your valuables in your pocket at all times.

 Looks can be deceiving

-The serpentine pathway to the temple is fortified by concrete walls on the cliff side.
+The serpentine pathway to the temple is fortified by concrete walls on the cliffside.
 It takes about an hour to get from one end to another as there are several fenced points along the way to stop.
-The gaps between the gate and the walls are filled with a surface full of relief sculpture and there is this small rectangular court to the south that stretches out above the sea.
+The gaps between the gate and the walls are filled with a surface full of relief sculpture, and there is this small rectangular court stretching out above the sea to the south.

 Beautiful Sunset in Uluwatu Temple in Pecatu Village, Bali Indonesia

-If you are planning to visit Bali anytime soon, I suggest that you include the Uluwatu Temple in your itinerary.
+If you plan to visit Bali anytime soon, I suggest you include the Uluwatu Temple in your itinerary.
 The sight of the sun setting over the dramatic temple by the cliff is a sight to behold.

 Tourists waiting for the Kekak Dance Performance